 You can find more exciting content on the topic of nutrition in our Helsana Coach app.
 Discover balanced recipes and expand your knowledge with daily sessions and programmes.

-Evelyne Dürr (Msc in Human Movement Sciences, ETH; CAS workplace health promotion) works as a health management specialist at Helsana.
-She is involved in the areas of prevention and health promotion for our customers.
-Evelyne Dürr provided the editorial team with advice and input for this article.
+Evelyne Dürr (Msc in Human Movement Sciences, ETH; CAS workplace health promotion) joined Helsana in 2014.
+As a health management specialist, she helps customers engage with prevention and health promotion.
+Evelyne Dürr gave the editorial team advice and input for this article.

 We did not receive your information.
 Please try again later.